What is South Korea's pathway to limit global warming to 1.5°C?

 1.5°C compatible industry sector benchmarks

-Direct CO₂ emissions, direct electrification rates, and combined shares of electricity, hydrogen and biomass from illustrative 1.5°C pathways for South Korea
+Direct CO₂ emissions, shares of electricity, and combined shares of electricity, hydrogen and biomass from illustrative 1.5°C pathways for South Korea

 Indicator